saintamh/tdds/README.md

 >>> Track(title='Fireworks', total_seconds='9')
 Traceback (most recent call last):
   ...
-record.basics.FieldTypeError: Track.total_seconds should be of type int, not str ('9')
+tdds.basics.FieldTypeError: Track.total_seconds should be of type int, not str ('9')
 ```

 There are functions to convert to and from Plain Old Data Structures, i.e. just lists and dicts.
 This is useful e.g. for JSON serialisation.